Our top picks at a glance

 If you’re looking for the best acoustic guitars for beginners, read on…

-I was a once a beginner acoustic guitar player like you.
-I remember having a cheap guitar that sounds almost like a toy.
+I was a once a beginner guitar player.
+I remember having a cheap guitar that sounded almost like a toy.

 It didn’t matter to me if my guitar was cheap, uncomfortable to play, or sounded like a cheap can of soda.